Isaac Paredes Player Props: Rays vs. Yankees

 Yankees Pitching Rankings

-- The 9.6 strikeouts per nine innings compiled by the Yankees pitching staff ranks fourth in MLB.
+- The pitching staff for the Yankees has a collective 9.5 K/9, the fifth-best in the league.

-- The Yankees have a 3.59 team ERA that ranks seventh across all MLB pitching staffs.
+- The Yankees have a 3.54 team ERA that ranks fifth among all league pitching staffs.

-- Yankees pitchers combine to give up 33 total home runs at a rate of one per game (to rank 11th in baseball).
+- Yankees pitchers combine to allow the 10th-fewest home runs in baseball (33 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.